Sweden's "Mr Fix It" offers crisis lessons for Europe

 The economy contracted by its worst rate since the 1930s.
 Banks, on average, lost about 20 percent of their balance sheets.
 Unemployment rose to 12 percent.

-Arne Karlsson, CEO of Swedish private equity firm Ratos, said five people he knew committed suicide.
+Arne Karlsson, CEO of Swedish private equity firm Ratos (RATOb.ST), said five people he knew committed suicide.
 He believes any more austerity would have made things even worse.

 "We had a very non-Swedish situation at the time," he said.
 "We had a true depression."